pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 ## 3. Deploy REST API Agent on Kubernetes:

 The 'REST API Agent' would act as the gateway to the backend application.
-It will listen to the incomming HTTP requests from the frontend application that you will deploy on Google Cloud.
+It will listen to the incoming HTTP requests from the frontend application that you will deploy on Google Cloud.

 ![Rapi](https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/rest_api_agent_deployment.png)